Information about our Nursery

 Which adults work in nursery?

-Mrs. Kate Quant is the teacher and keyworker for all of the children, working with Mrs Nil Balta in the mornings.
-Mrs Balta will then work alongside Ms. Helene Few in the afternoons to provide our new 32.5 hour provision – we offer a choice of mornings only, or mornings with lunch, or 8:50-3:20.
+Mrs. Kate Quant is the teacher and keyworker for all of the children, working with Miss Austen and Ms Few in the mornings.
+Miss Austen works alongside Mrs Raif and Mrs Reeve in the afternoons to provide our 32.5 hour provision – we offer a choice of mornings only, or mornings with lunch, or 8:50-3:20.

 8:50 Registration and time to introduce activities or teach phonics and Literacy.